 - Extracurricular activities can be a great way to show there’s more to you than simply good grades and test scores.
 With the proper strategizing, your after-school activities could produce the ‘wow’ factors you need to be successful at the very competitive schools where the vast majority of applicants clear the high academic qualifications hurdles.

-- If you want to play sports in college, sign up for appropriate NCAA-approved sports teams this fall.
+- If you want to play sports in college, continuing participating in appropriate NCAA-approved sports this winter and spring.

-- The college admissions committees will be taking a hard, critical look at your profile.
+- Less than a year from now, college admissions committees will be taking a hard, critical look at your profile.
 You must do the same thing first.
 Only by understanding your candidacy from their perspective can you best mitigate your weaknesses, highlight your strengths, frame your fit, and employ the ‘wow’ factors that will differentiate yourself from the many other highly qualified applicants in your demographic.

 - Your weaknesses.
 Sometimes it is best not to bring attention to a weakness.
-Other times, it must be mitigated.
+Other times, it must be acknowledged and explained.
 Weaknesses can be mitigated in the personal statement, addendum, or letters of reference.

 - Your story themes and ‘wow’ factors.
 What are the most important points you need to make about your background, values, beliefs, and experiences?
 Have you adequately prioritized these points?
 If you attempt to convey too many different points, you risk coming across as unfocused.
 You also risk not covering any of your points in adequate detail to successfully distinguish your candidacy.
 Ask yourself what makes you unique in a way that is going to make any admissions officer just really want to recruit you to their school?